-Chiral liquid crystals (CLC) host a multitude of topological structures, including skyrmions, torons, hopfions and m\"{o}biusons, stabilized by the medium's chirality ~\cite{Smalyukh2010,Fukuda2011,Ackerman2014,Sec2014,Guo2016,Posnjak2016,Ackerman2017,Tai2019,Voinescu2020,Zhao2023}.
-Notably, heliknotons---Hopf solitons in a helical background, or equivalently vortex knots in the immaterial helical axis field---exhibit particle-like behavior, including Brownian motion and hierarchical self-organization into crystals~\cite{Tai2019,Voinescu2020}, overcoming the barrier to form ordered solitonic metamatter.
-Unlike atomic, molecular, or colloidal crystals, the symmetry of heliknoton lattices can be tuned by small experimental adjustments~\cite{,Tai2019,Voinescu2020,HallNatPhys}, making them promising for information storage, computing, light modulation, and photonics.
-Understanding how such assemblies emerge and adapt to perturbations naturally raises the question of what effective forces govern heliknoton interactions.
+Chiral liquid crystals (CLC) host a multitude of topological structures, including skyrmions, torons, hopfions and m\"{o}biusons, stabilized by the medium's intrinsic chirality ~\cite{Smalyukh2010,Fukuda2011,Ackerman2014,Sec2014,Guo2016,Posnjak2016,Ackerman2017,Tai2019,Voinescu2020,Zhao2023}.
+Notably, heliknotons---Hopf solitons embedded in a helical background, or equivalently vortex knots in the immaterial helical axis field---exhibit particle-like behavior such as Brownian motion and hierarchical self-organization into crystalline structures~\cite{Tai2019,Voinescu2020}.
+This behavior overcomes key barriers to forming ordered assemblies of solitonic metamatter.
+Unlike atomic, molecular, or colloidal crystals, the symmetry of heliknoton lattices can be tuned by small experimental adjustments~\cite{Tai2019,Voinescu2020,HallNatPhys}, making them promising platforms for metamaterial designs, information storage, unconventional computing, light modulation, and photonics.
+Understanding how such assemblies emerge and respond to perturbations naturally raises the question of what effective forces govern heliknoton interactions.